Village birth helpers take on depression: a new hope for rural moms

 Summary

-This study tested whether training traditional birth attendants (local midwives) to provide mental health support can reduce depression in pregnant women in rural Kenya, where mental health specialists are scarce.
-The study involved 220 pregnant women with depression.
-The goal was to see if this approach could lower depressive symptoms and improve well-being for mothers and their babies.
+This study tested whether training traditional birth attendants (village midwives) to provide basic mental health support could reduce depression in pregnant women in rural Kenya.
+220 pregnant women with depression were enrolled.
+The approach used simple, proven counseling techniques.
+The goal was to lower depressive symptoms and improve well-being for mothers and their babies.

 Disclaimer Read more